TheEighthDay/AICITY_HSNB/README.md

 We are very grateful to the organizers for providing this opportunity for us, to explore the model in real multi-view driving videos.
 This is very meaningful.
 We believe it will promote the development of ai city and automatic driving.

+In addition, our code is built based on [ActionFormer](https://github.com/happyharrycn/actionformer_release).